bsc-dom/dataclay-demos/federation-python/README.md

 **dataClay's federation** feature, to start developing applications, to explore the different components, etc.

-To read the usage manual, go to https://www.bsc.es/dataclay or https://www.bsc.es/compss.
-To bootstrap your environment and start testing and hacking, keep reading.
+To read the usage manual, go to https://www.bsc.es/dataclay To bootstrap your environment and start testing and hacking, keep reading.

 ## Preflight check